IHE/ITI.PDQm/input/pagecontent/actor_options.md

 Field |	Reason for Inclusion |	Value
 ---|---|---
-Mother’s Maiden Name |	Any information about the mother is helpful in making a match	| Helps creates true positive matches Patient Home Telephone | A telecom helps match into the right household | Helps create true positive matches Patient Multiple Birth Indicator | Indicates this person is a multiple – twin, triplet, etc. | Helps avoid false positive matches of multiples
+Mother’s Maiden Name |	Any information about the mother is helpful in making a match	| Helps create true positive matches Patient Home Telephone | A telecom helps match into the right household | Helps create true positive matches Patient Multiple Birth Indicator | Indicates this person is a multiple – twin, triplet, etc. | Helps avoid false positive matches of multiples
 Patient Birth Order | Distinguishes among those multiples. | Helps avoid false positive matches of multiples